- Dr. Keith Mihansky

 First and foremost, your pet should be taught how to swim.
 Swimming is fairly instinctive for most animals, but that doesn’t mean you shouldn’t practice with your pet before you go into any large, deep, or intimidating bodies of water.

-Take your pet into the water with you and stick to a shallow area with little to no current.
-Wait for your pet to start paddling, then support under your pet’s chest and abdomen so he can learn how to float properly.
-It may take a few tries, but your pet will become a natural at swimming in no time.
+Wait for your pet to start paddling, then support under your pet’s chest and abdomen so they can learn how to float properly.

 Currents and tides are just as dangerous to pets as they are to humans, and even pets who know how to swim very well can be swept away by rip tides or strong currents if you aren’t careful.
 Due to this, another important water safety tip to keep in mind is to pay close attention to any tide warnings for your destination and always check the current strength in any body of water before letting your pet swim.